In Depth Baby Product Reviews Led by a Pediatrician

 Overall Run-ability

 The final run-ability score combines the test results from our running tests, rolling resistance, tracking, suspension, and ergonomics, into one final score for ranking.
 Those strollers that rank higher performed the best in our tests detailed above.
 Those with lower scores could be okay contenders for those who like all-terrain or occasionally jog but are unlikely to please serious runners.
+Because these products are designed specifically for jogging or running, this metric is a critical metric we weighted more i the final scoring than any other test metric.

 The Thule Urban Glide 3 and the Guava Roam Crossover earned the top scores for running.
 The Thule Glide2 and the BOB Revolution Flex 3.0 are close behind the top performers.